Portrait of a County

 Beautiful Somerset sample pages

-See a page-flip sampler of the book, including nearly half of the book’s pages, but clicking on the icon below.
+See a page-flip sampler of the book, including nearly half of the book’s pages, by clicking on the page-flip below.

 As with Nigel’s earlier books, Wild Southwest, Beautiful Devon and Beautiful Cornwall, Beautiful Somerset is produced by his own publishing company, Aquaterra Publishing, making this the company’s fourth book.